 - Content creator Sarah Ploss joined Emily to talk about influencer marketing at the “Women of Influence” event.

 Find your people

 While I could go on forever about the importance of “finding your people” as a woman in business, I know there are challenges to finding these people in the form of cultural barriers (hello, German directness), branching out of your niche, or simply not knowing where to look.
 At the very least, I beg you to start with social media.
-If you have time to doom scrolling through OOTDs (Outfit of the Day photos), then you probably have time to search a few hashtags and join a few groups in your city, whether that is in London, San Francisco, or any of our other locations.
+If you have time to doom scrolling through OOTDs (Outfit of the Day photos), then you probably have time to search a few hashtags and join a few groups in your city, whether that is in London, Philadelphia, San Francisco, Miami, or any of our other locations.